Management and Control

 - If the game is called due to disruptive behaviour in violation of Rules and/or Code of Conduct the result of the game will be at the discretion of the Association.

-- All players must present a valid I.D. card before play in any sanctioned PGSA game.
+- All players MUST present a valid I.D. card if requested by officials for all sanctioned Association game.

-- If a player plays in a sanctioned game without an I.D. card, the player and/or team are liable to Association discipline.
+- If a punch card player plays in a sanctioned game without an I.D. card, the player and/or team are liable to Association discipline and/or fines.

-- If a player does not present their I.D. card, they will NOT be permitted to play.
-This includes call-ups and punch-card players.
+- If a punch card player does not present their I.D. card, they will NOT be permitted to play.

 - Player can appeal to the Association if Team Officials will not release player.